 Sometimes talking with an oncology social worker or a psychologist also can provide emotional support.
 A social worker may help you deal with sadness, depression and feelings of being overwhelmed.

 Social workers can offer talk therapy, make suggestions for behavior modification that can help you feel better or may work with your doctors to obtain medications that may positively influence your mood.
-Medications that target anxiety and depression can be considered by discussing your emotional distress with a doctor.
+Consider talking to your doctor about medications that can help with anxiety or depression.